ESA - making a claim

 - Firstly, whether you have ‘limited capability for work’ and are eligible for ESA.
 If it is decided you can work, you will be turned down for ESA, but can claim Job Seeker’s Allowance instead.

-- Secondly, whether you can do ‘work-related activities’ such as attending courses or applying for jobs, which will place you into the ‘work-related activity group’.
+- Secondly, whether you have ‘limited work-related activities’ such as attending courses or applying for jobs, which will place you into the ‘work-related activity group’.
 If it is decided that you cannot do these things, you will be placed into the ‘support group’, which means you receive ESA without needing to do ‘work-related activity’.

 Limited capability for work questionnaire